Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Introduction

 The authors of \cite{LZ19} conduct the accuracy and convergence analysis by splitting the error between the high- and bi-fidelity solutions into two parts, namely the projection and the remainder.
 By incorporating one's knowledge of regularity of the high-fidelity solution in the random space \cite{DJL,LJ-UQ}, based on the best-$N$ approximation theory and \cite{Cohen15} which provides an upper bound for the Kolmogorov $N$-width, \cite{LZ19} shows that the numerical error between the high- and bi-fidelity solutions decays algebraically with respect to the number of high-fidelity runs $N$.
 The convergence rate is independent of the dimension of the random space and regularity of the initial data.
 However, it is known that the multi-fidelity estimate error bounds are rarely sharp.
 Indeed, as the authors acknowledge in \cite[Remark 4.3]{LZ19}, their error bound derived may not be sharp, since they adopt the theoretical framework developed in \cite{NGX14} which treats general high- and low-fidelity solutions as vector data instead of including information on specific models or PDEs.

-In this paper we provide a more refined error estimate for the bi-fidelity method proposed in \cite{LZ19}.
+{Compared to the analysis result in \cite{LZ19},} we provide a more refined, {\it uniform-in-$\e$} ($\e$ being the Knudsen number) error estimate of the bi-fidelity method for solving a more general class of kinetic equations with high-dimensional uncertainties.
 Our analysis is based on the hypocoercivity analysis for the Boltzmann equation \cite{MB15,Mouhot-Neumann}, later extended to the multiscale Boltzmann equation with uncertainties \cite{DJL2,DJL,LJ-UQ} which provides regularity and long-time behavior of the solution in the random space in the perturbative setting, where the solution is close to the global Maxwellian.
 In the fluid regime, one can easily use the error between the (linearized) Boltzmann equation (the high-fidelity model) and the linearized Euler system, or rather the acoustic equations (the low-fidelity model).

-The more novel part of our analysis is in the rarefied regime in which the fluid limit is not valid, yet, in the perturbative setting, one can still establish an error estimate between the Boltzmann equation and its Euler limit, since {\it their velocity moments are close}.
+The significant and most {\it novel} part of our analysis is in the kinetic regime in which the fluid limit is not valid, yet, in the perturbative setting, one can still establish an error estimate between the Boltzmann equation and its Euler limit, since {\it the moments of the Boltzmann equation are close to the macroscopic quantities of the Euler equations}.
 In this regime, one cannot directly adopt the scaling used in \cite{LJ-UQ,Mouhot-Neumann} where the scaling coefficient of the perturbative part and the Knudsen number are the same.
-We need to use and keep track of a different perturbative parameter in our analysis in order to obtain the error in the rarefied regime.
-This allows us to obtain an error analysis even in the rarefied regime where the fluid limit (the low-fidelity) is in general not a good approximation of the Boltzmann equation.
+We need to use and keep track of a different perturbative parameter ($\delta)$ in our analysis in order to obtain the error in the kinetic regime.
+This allows us to obtain an error analysis even in the kinetic regime where the fluid limit (the low-fidelity) is in general not a good approximation of the Boltzmann equation.
 As a consequence we obtain {\it uniform} error estimates, from the kinetic and fluid regimes in the perturbative setting, for the bi-fidelity method.